 CERT C guidelines: MSC15-C

-See: 6.56 Undefined behaviour [EWF] and 6.57 Implementation-defined behaviour [FAB].
+See clauses: 6.56 Undefined behaviour [EWF] and 6.57 Implementation-defined behaviour [FAB].

 6.55.3 Mechanism of failure

 Language specifications do not always uniquely define the behaviour of a construct.
 When an instance of a construct that is not uniquely defined is encountered (this might be at any of compile, link, or run time) implementations are permitted to choose from the set of behaviours allowed by the language specification.
 The term 'unspecified behaviour' is sometimes applied to such behaviours, (language specific guidelines need to analyze and document the terms used by their respective language).